Thursday, November 13, 2008

 To reach toxic skies

 It has been an astounding adventure and I feel humbled but invigorated by all the new experiences.
 We have been through deserts in searing heat.
 We have huffed and puffed over mountains in pinching cold.
 We have battled myriads of people, but also been through areas where a single vehicle has caused a stir.
-The overwhelming impression however of travel across Central Asia and the huge land mass of China on the Silk Route is that it is FLAT!
+The overwhelming impression however of travel across Central Asia and the huge land mass of

 There is no road rage - if there was the roads would be littered with dead bodies...